tapan111/pdf_answering_ai/README.md

 Please Follow instruction.txt for make model to work.
 # Chat with Multiple PDFs

-This project is a Streamlit-based application that allows users to chat with multiple PDF documents.
-It uses FAISS for efficient document retrieval and a T5 model for generating responses.
-The PDF documents are processed, and the text is split into manageable chunks, vectorized, and stored in a FAISS index.
-Users can then ask questions, and the system retrieves relevant document sections to generate responses.
+his project features a Streamlit-powered application enabling users to interact with numerous PDF files through a chat interface.
+It utilizes FAISS for optimized document retrieval and employs a T5 model to generate responses.
+The PDFs undergo processing where their text is segmented into smaller portions, vectorized, and indexed using FAISS.
+This setup enables users to pose questions, with the system retrieving pertinent sections from the documents to formulate responses.

 ![image](https://github.com/tapan111/pdf_answering_ai/assets/99003457/86311890-0799-4f90-9c76-41e5837a8001)

 ## Features

-- Upload and process multiple PDF files
+This project facilitates the uploading and processing of multiple PDF files:
-- Extract text from PDFs and split it into chunks
+Extracts text from PDFs and segments it into manageable chunks.
-- Vectorize text chunks using SentenceTransformers
+Utilizes SentenceTransformers to vectorize the text chunks.
-- Store and retrieve text chunks using FAISS
+Stores and retrieves these vectorized chunks using FAISS.
-- Generate responses using a local T5 model
+Employs a local T5 model to generate responses.
-- Interactive chat interface with document preview
+Offers an interactive chat interface with previews of the documents.

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.8 or higher

  Required Python packages (see requirements.txt)